fmalmeida/bacannot/docs/custom-db.rst

 .. warning::

-  Except for the Description field, the first four (DB name, gene name, gene reference and gene product) must be written **whithou** whitespaces.
+  Except for the Description field, the first four (DB name, gene name, gene reference and gene product) must be written **whithout** whitespaces.

 .. code-block:: bash